Ways to host single page application (SPA) and Static Site for FREE

 Bitbucket Pages

-The way to publish the site on Bitbucket cloud is similar to the 3rd case of GitHub pages.
+The way to publish the Site on the Bitbucket cloud is similar to the 3rd case of GitHub pages.

-Benefit of choosing Bitbucket is that your repository can be private white site being public and accessible to the internet.
+The benefit of choosing Bitbucket is that your repository can be a private white site being public and accessible to the internet.

 Gitlab Pages

-Gitlab pages is a whole new level of having static sites.
-You can host and tweak your site generation process just like you might do in local machine with jakyll.
+The Gitlab page is a whole new level of static sites.
+You can host and tweak your site generation process like in the local machine with Jekyll.

 #2 Firebase Hosting

-Firebase has proved itself to be very versatile platform and it has hosting too.
-All you need to do is to create-account/signup at Firebase and create a project.
+Firebase has proved itself to be a very versatile platform, and it has hosting too.
+All you need to do is create an account/signup at Firebase and create a project.

 Now download the Firebase CLI on your machine.